 Estate planning benefits both you and your beneficiaries.
 First, you have the peace of mind knowing your assets will be distributed according to your personal wishes, not according to the line of succession determined by Arizona.
 You name the person you trust to oversee this process, as well, rather than allowing the court to make that decision.

 Probate rarely benefits your beneficiaries.
-In addition to the time cost, all expenses incurred during the probate process are paid through the estate.
+In addition to the time and cost, all expenses incurred during the probate process are paid through the estate.
 If you prefer those funds go to your beneficiaries, estate planning is vital.

 5 Ways to Avoid Probate in Arizona